Manitoba Female Hockey League: Former Teams

+Home Arenas

 Championship

 Since the 2011–12 season, the league championship has doubled as the provincial female under-18 AAA championship.
-Each year, the Manitoba champion competes in an interprovincial playoff series against the champion from Saskatchewan.
+Each year, the Manitoba champion competes in an inter-provincial playoff series against the champion from Saskatchewan.
 The winner of that series earns a berth in the Esso Cup, the national female under-18 championship.

 The Pembina Valley Hawks were national champions in 2012, while the Westman Wildcats won the inaugural Esso Cup in 2009, prior to joining the league.
 Pembina Valley hosted the 2017 Esso Cup in Morden.